 - No interest in each other’s passions or worldview anymore

 - Being busy with work is an excuse for the lack of spending quality time together

 - Little attention to health or physical appearance: overweight, deteriorating health

-- Not satisfying each other in various ways causing the other to seek or welcome attention from other sources (this is # 1)
+- Not satisfying each other in various ways causing the other to seek or welcome attention from other sources (this should be # 1)

-Let’s extract the bolded keywords again from the previous paragraphs that are responsible for the breakdown process.
+Again, let’s extract the bold keywords from the paragraphs above that are responsible for the breakdown process.
 Keep them in mind:

 - not enough intimacy and maturity